reservoirprotocol/relay-kit/.changeset/young-cars-develop.md

 '@reservoir0x/relay-kit-ui': patch
 ---

-Better handling of transaction in flight and post transaction ui
+Better handling of transaction in flight and post transaction ui, handle refund status when polling for transaction success